 We believe that all children have a right to attend school and learn in a safe environment.
-Children should be free from harm by adults in the school and other children.
+Children should be free from harm by adults in the school and by other children.

-We recognise that children are capable of abusing their peers and this will be dealt with under our child protection policy and in line with KCSIE [2020]
+We recognise that children are capable of abusing their peers and this will be dealt with under our child protection policy and in line with KCSIE [2022]

+This policy is underpinned by the principle that there is a zero-tolerance approach to sexual violence and sexual harassment.
 We are clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
-Abuse is abuse and must never be passed off as 'banter, 'just having a laugh' or boys just being boys' etc

-We will minimise the risk of peer on peer abuse by:-
+We will minimise the risk of child on child abuse by:-